iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 [Token tutorial](https://www.smarthomeassistent.de/token-auslesen-roborock-s6-roborock-s5-xiaomi-mi-robot-xiaowa/).

 ### Adapter Configuration
-- For IP address, the IP address of the robot must be entered in the format "192.168.178.XX"
+- For IP address, the IP address of the robot must be entered in the format `192.168.178.XX`
 - The port of the robot is set to "54321" by default, this should not be changed
 - Own port, should only be changed with second robot
 - Query Interval The time in ms in which the robot's status values are retrieved (should not be <10000)

 #### Control over Alexa
+The special control state `clean_home` will be created for Alexa.
-In the config add alexa state is activated here is a hack is set an additional state "clean_home" it is a switch which starts at "true" the sucker and at "false" - it goes home, it becomes automatically a smart device in the cloud Adapter created with the name "vacuum cleaner", which can be changed in the cloud adapter.
+It is a switch which starts at `true` the sucker and at `false` it goes home.
+It becomes automatically a smart device in the cloud Adapter created with the name "vacuum cleaner", which can be changed in the cloud adapter.

 #### Resume paused zone-cleaning with start button
 With this option enabled, the Vacuum will resume the zone-cleaning when setting the "start" state to true if it was paused during a running zone-clean.
 If this option is disabled, the vacuum will start a new "normal cleaning" when you send the start command, even if it was paused during a running zone-clean.

 - Experimental: Using the checkbox "Send your own commands" objects are created, via which you can send and receive your own commands to the robot.